Charles Murray - Coming Apart

 another dead piglet to throw on the pile.....'>.........

-Is he suggesting that America is failing because people don't want to work at it anymore?
-That's civilisational exhaustion and demoralisation on the fractal level:"......Cities once had functional reasons for existing and those functional reasons convinced people to live there.
+"......Cities once had functional reasons for existing and those functional reasons convinced people to live there.
 Today they exist because people live there.
 It's backward and it fails to account for what will happen when the people decide to leave......"

 The city's troubles are America's troubles.
 A thriving economy can support a welfare state, but a welfare state cannot be an economy.
 A country or a city needs a purpose that goes beyond providing services for populations that are incapable of doing the least smallest thing for themselves.
 Without that purpose, it is already a failed state.